Black Lake (Montenegro): Geography

 The maximum length of Black Lake is 1,155 m.
 Little Lake actually has a greater volume because it is deeper.

 Black Lake is filled by numerous mountain streams, the best known being Mlin Creek.
 Other streams have no name because they appear periodically, when snow from Mount Durmitor is melting.
+What is very rare/unusual is that the water flow between the two lakes reverses periodically.
+In summer, the water from Big Lake flows into Little Lake, and in winter from Little Lake into Big Lake.
+The subterranean effluents of the lake fork off into two rivers, Tara and Piva.

 Tourism

 Black Lake is the premium tourist attraction of the Durmitor area.
 It is the largest and the best known of 18 glacial lakes on the mountain.
 The lake is easily accessible, as it is within walking distance from the center of the town of Žabljak.

-A 3.5 km walking path circles around entire lake, and it is a popular destination for recreation and hiking.
+A 3.5 km walking path circles around the entire lake, and it is a popular destination for recreation and hiking.
+NB.
+The path is crossed by streams in two places which can be challenging to cross.
 Many mountain trails lead from it to other smaller lakes around Žabljak.
 The Katun restaurant is located on the shore of the lake and serves traditional Montenegrin dishes.